Rakaneth/rldev-tut-2025/README.md

 ### 2025-08-20

 CBOR to the rescue!
 CBOR is a binary format that can be readily converted to/from JSON (at least, in Odin) and, for this project, seems to require little effort to include.
 Initial tests show successfully saving and restoring the entities to a file.
-Full marshalling/unmarshalling with little fuss, as nothing difficult is being stored on my entities.
+Full marshalling/unmarshalling with little fuss, as nothing difficult is being stored on entities.
 Once I get more maps in, I will test saving and loading maps.